nondejus/AwesomeUnityCommunity/README.md

 * [Klak](https://github.com/keijiro/Klak "") - Creative coding library for Unity.
 * [Archiver Unity](https://github.com/LightBuzz/Archiver-Unity "") - Compress and decompress files and folders in Unity3D.
 * [Excel4Unity](https://github.com/joexi/Excel4Unity "") - Excel for Unity.
 Provides both read and write with .xls and .xlsx.
+* [BurstImageProcessing](https://github.com/stella3d/BurstImageProcessing "") - Fast parallel image processing on the CPU, using Unity C# jobs and Burst compilation (Experimental).
+* [Curl Unity](https://github.com/91Act/curl-unity "") - his is a C# wrapper for Unity to use libcurl with http2/openssl enabled.

 ### :nut_and_bolt: Utilities <a name="utilities"></a>